 350 words, simple, factual, numbered statements.
 Point 1 context and need for work, 2 the approach and methods used, next 2-3 outline the main results.
 Finally the wider implications and relevance to policy Policy implications.

 The natal multimammate mouse (Mastomys natalensis) is the primary reservoir species of the zoonotic infectious disease, Lassa fever (Lassa mammarenavirus).
-This disease is endemic to Sierra Leone with the highest incidence of human infection reported from the Eastern Province.
-The spatial occurrence and abundance of this rodent species is regulated by the human environment and biotic interactions within small mammal communities, little is known about these effects even in highly endemic areas of Lassa fever.
-We conducted a rodent trapping study at four village study sites between 2020-2023, comprising 40,152 trap nights to understand how M. natalensis is distributed across a gradient of land use types and how this may be influenced by the broad small mammal community structure.
-We conducted a Bayesian multiple species occupancy model, accounting for imperfect detection, to test the hypothesis that M. natalensis were more likely to occur within human dominated landuse types.
-We found that M. natalensis occurrence increased from less to more human dominated landscapes.
-We further found that this effect was not replicated across scales as the probability of occurrence in peri-urban settings was lower than in rural settings.
-Interactions within the small mammal community appeared to moderate the occurrence of M. natalensis, with the presence of Mus musculus, but not Rattus rattus reducing the probability of occurrence of M. natalensis.
-This finding may explain prior observations of lower-than-expected human cases of Lassa Fever fever from urban settings in endemic regions.
-Our findings highlight the spatially heterogeneous distribution of rodent species across landuse gradients with implications for the hazard of Lassa fever outbreaks.
+The spatial occurrence and abundance of this rodent species is regulated by the human environment and biotic interactions within small mammal communities.
+However, little is known about these effects even in highly endemic areas of Lassa fever.
+Here, we conducted a rodent trapping study in a Lassa endemic region within the Eastern Province, Sierra Leone to understand how M. natalensis is distributed across a gradient of land use types, and how its distribution may be influenced by the small mammal community structure.
+Using data from 40,152 trap nights from four village sites between 2020-2023, we developed a Bayesian multiple species occupancy model, accounting for imperfect detection, to show that, locally within study sites, M. natalensis occupancy increased along a gradient from less to more human-dominated habitat (i.e. from forest through agriculture to village), but that this effect did not hold at broader scales, with lower occupancy in peri-urban than rural study sites.
+Interactions with invasive rodent species within the small mammal community appeared to regulate the occupancy of M. natalensis, with the presence of Mus musculus, but not Rattus rattus associated with a reduced probability of occupancy of M. natalensis.
+This finding may help to explain prior observations of lower-than-expected human cases of Lassa fever from urban settings in endemic regions.
+Our findings highlight that land use drives spatial heterogeneity in rodent reservoir populations, through impacting both habitat and small mammal community dynamics, with implications for the hazard of Lassa fever outbreaks.

 Introduction

 Lassa fever, caused by Lassa mammarenavirus (LASV) is an endemic zoonotic infectious disease in West Africa.
 There are large uncertainties around estimates of the annual number human of infections in the region of between 100,000-4,383,600 (McCormick et al. 1987; Basinski et al. 2021).
 The majority of infections remain undetected and it is estimated that up-to 80% of these are pauci- or asymptomatic infections (McCormick et al. 1987).
 Few infections are expected to lead to clinically severe cases but outcomes in confirmed clinical cases remain poor, with a reported case fatality rate of 16.5% (Simons 2022).
-Anthropogenic land use change and changing climate are proposed to increase the suitable area for both the primary reservoir of LASV (Mastomys natalensis) and environmental suitability for the virus itself (i.e. increased temperature and precipitation), together increasing opportunities for viral spillover into growing human populations (Redding et al. 2016, 2021; Klitting et al. 2022).
+Anthropogenic land use change and changing climate patterns are proposed to increase the suitable area for both the primary reservoir of LASV (Mastomys natalensis) and environmental suitability for the virus itself (i.e. increased temperature and precipitation), together increasing opportunities for viral spillover into growing human populations (Redding et al. 2016, 2021; Klitting et al. 2022).
+Needs a conclusion …

 Lassa fever is currently considered endemic in eight West African countries (Nigeria, Guinea, Sierra Leone, Liberia, Mali, Benin, Ghana and Togo) (World Health Organisation 2022).
 The location, scale and frequency of Lassa fever outbreaks in human communities is highly spatially heterogeneous within these countries.
-For example, within Sierra Leone, Lassa Fever is typically reported from rural settings in the East of the country.
+For example, within Sierra Leone, Lassa fever is typically reported from rural settings in the East of the country.
 The drivers of spatial clustering of human cases are unknown, in part due to geographical biases in reporting and research effort, but also because the potential drivers of this heterogeneity in Lassa fever risk have rarely been systematically studied (Simons et al. 2023).